tenseg/mainwp-notify-scripts/readme.md

 The following scripts can be run to check for data on your MainWP dashboard:

 * `check-for-mainwp-updates.php`: reports on available updates the dashboard sees and notifies if there are any
+* `check-for-mainwp-health.php`: reports on any site health statuses that are not "Good" and notifies if there are any

 More inevitably to come...

 ## Launch Agents

 The ideal way to run these scripts is via `launchd`.
 Example plist files to be installed in `~/Library/LaunchAgents` can be found in `launchd-examples`.
+Just copy the files and edit the path to the PHP script.